noinkling/node-cryptopan/README.md

 Node.js implementation of the [Crypto-PAn](https://en.wikipedia.org/wiki/Crypto-PAn) scheme.
 Cryptographically [pseudonymises](https://en.wikipedia.org/wiki/Pseudonymization) IP addresses in a way that subnets can still be compared (in addition to exact addresses).

-Like the reference and most other implementations, it uses AES-128-ECB as the pseudorandom function (PRF).
+Like the reference implementation and most others, it uses AES-128-ECB as the pseudorandom function (PRF).

 ## Installation